Computer Graphics by Peter Kutz

 Cloud with shadow.
 I've made a few improvements and fixes to my volume rendering system since creating this image, For the latest quality, see my smoke sim video below.

 Texture mapping arbitrary quads using inverse bilinear interpolation.
 Click to view actual size.
 This image took 4 seconds to render with a box filter and adaptive sampling with a minimum of 1 and a maximum of 64 samples per pixels and no jittering.

 My very first ray-traced image.

 List coming soon (or at least at some point).
 Expect lots of Wikipedia articles, lots of SIGGRAPH papers, lots of websites, and a few books.
 Also worth noting that when possible, I've tried to figure things out on my own, because it's more fun and I feel like I tend to learn more that way, gaining a deeper, more intuitive understanding of things in the process of figuring them out.

-I'm currently working on a physically based sky renderer.
-I'm simulating the Earth's atmosphere using real atmospheric physics and data, to make pictures of the sky that are as realistic as possible.
-Check out my project blog for the latest progress: skyrenderer.blogspot.com
+I developed a physically based sky renderer in C++.
+To make pictures of the sky that are as realistic as possible, I simulated light transport in the Earth's atmosphere using real physics and data.
+Check out my project blog for all of the details: skyrenderer.blogspot.com

 GPU Path Tracer

 Karl Li and I created a high performance, interactive, GPU-based, physically based, unbiased path tracer for CIS 565: GPU Programming at the University of Pennsylvania.
 We wrote it in CUDA.
 Check out our project blog for details: gpupathtracer.blogspot.com